 - 1 cup organic honey

-- 1 tsp vanilla (or other) gluten free organic extract
+- 1 tsp organic vanilla extract (or other) gluten free organic extract

 In your mixer bowl, add the gelatin with 1/2 cup of water